Indian Army: Shaktibaan regiments and Divyastra batteries

 The Indian Army will also reorganise the Artillery Regiments to adapt with modern battlefield needs.

 Each newly raised Shaktibaan regiment will be purely technology-driven units with the objective of "see-and-strike" operations and will include three batteries, with two of them operating long- and medium-range loitering munitions and the third operating swarm drones and remotely piloted aircraft system (RPAS).
 The regiments are being raised under "Save and Raise" format, implying restructuring existing assets and infrastructure rather than forming entirely new units.

 Additionally, each traditional artillery regiment will be equipped with a Divyastra Battery.
 These will be composite batteries equipped with loitering munitions as well as dual-role RPAs and operating alongside the two batteries equipped with eight medium artillery guns each.
 The configuration will enable sensor-to-shoot networking and integrate real-time surveillance and engagement into an independent unit.

 Under the first phase, five artillery regiments are expected to be introduced with Divyastra batteries by the end of August 2025.
+On 29 December 2025, the Defence Acquisition Council (DAC) cleared the Indian Army proposal to procure 850 loitering munitions with launchers worth ₹2000 crore from Indian sources.
+The munitions will equip the Shaktibaan regiments and Divyastra batteries of the Indian Army Regiment of Artillery.
+This is part of an overall procurement of 30,000 such munitions to equip all three defence forces as well as special forces.
+The contracts, worth ₹1557 crore, were signed for 840 loitering munition systems — the largest-ever single purchase of such systems — at a fast-tracked procedure on 14 August 2026 with Tata Advanced Systems and NIBE Limited, who secured the lowest (L1) and second lowest (L2) bidders, respectively.
+While TASL will deliver 54 systems with 540 loitering munitions at a cost of ₹1013.77 crore, NIBE will deliver 30 Vayu Astra-1 systems with 300 loitering munitions at a cost of ₹563.36 crore.
+The munitions have been tested at various high-altitude and desert theatres and haveen validated with a range of up to 100 km.
+The deliveries will be completed within 12 months.

+Shaurya squadron

+The Shaurya squadron was introduced during its validation trials in March 2026.
+These drone warfare units are part of the Armoured Regiment of the Armoured Corps.
+Six squadrons have been activated under five Army commands as of 27 March, one of which took part in the 13-day long Amogh Jwala exercise.
+The exercise was conducted at the Babina Field Firing Ranges near Jhansi by the 31st Armoured Division (White Tiger Division) under the XXI Corps (Sudarshan Chakra Corps).
+The roles of the squadron includes precision strikes, combat support and electronic warfare.
+However, the concept of drone integration is still at a nascent stage and more trials were necessary before a formal approval is received and the units are raised formally.